 Table 2 reports a summary of the collected data in the four cities.
 Each row is for an element of the questionnaire, each column for a city.
 It can be noted that each city has differently chosen the commercial activities to be interviewed according to its main economic vocation (e.g. industrial, touristic).
 As an example, Bologna and Poznan consider retail and wholesale trade, in all the cities it is chosen a field related to the food (service or products).
 The presence of a depot is investigated asking if the depot is inside the shop or outside.
-The presence of an owned vehicle fleet is complementary with the type of vehicle: from the data, less than the 50% of the respondents use an owned vehicle for supply, in this cases the vehicle is (mostly) a car or a van.
-Regarding the supplying method, at Bologna the delivery duty paid is the mainly used service.
-Similar for Budapest and Rijeka, besides ex-works is used in the 34% of cases at Budapest, and in 5.60% at Rijeka.
-The Off-truck is not used at Budapest, used in about the 45% of cases in Rijeka.
+The presence of an owned vehicle fleet is complementary with the type of vehicle: from the data, less than the 50% of the respondents use an owned vehicle for supply, in this case, the vehicle is (mostly) a car or a van.
+Regarding the supplying method, in Bologna the delivery duty paid is the service mainly used and it is similar for Budapest and Rijeka.
+Besides, ex-works one is used in the 34% of cases in Budapest, and in 5.60% in Rijeka.
+The off-truck is not used at Budapest, used in about the 45% of cases in Rijeka.
 The frequency of supply is different for the four cities, in relation to the monitored activities (range from the daily to the monthly).
-At Bologna, the delivery is permitted at night.
-The type of packaging range from the box to the pallet, the average duration of delivery is in some cases less than 10 minutes, comes up to twenty minutes in others.
+In Bologna, the delivery is permitted at night.
+The type of packaging ranges from the box to the pallet, the average duration of delivery is in some cases less than 10 minutes, comes up to twenty minutes in others.